marklove5102/articles/Debugging_Windows_Dll_Problems/DebuggingWindowsDllProblems.md

 When one of the three errors occurs we can check things by hand to try and identify the root cause of the failure.

 We can look for a missing DLL by searching for the corresponding DLL filename and making sure that it can be found by the loader.
 However, working out exactly where the loader is going to look can be complex as there are numerous flags and options that change the actual path used by the system to locate DLLs.
-The full details are listed in &#91;Dynamic-link library search order&#93; which is not an easy read -- there are lots of factors to consider.
+The full details are listed in [Dynamic-link library search order](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order) which is not an easy read -- there are lots of factors to consider.

 Fortunately for many common cases it is enough if the target DLL is in the `system32` (64-bit programs) or `syswow64` (32-bit programs) directory underneath `%SystemRoot%` (typically `C:\Windows`), in the directory of the application executable, or somewhere along the `%PATH%`.
 (Note: the counterintuitive 64-bit directory name `system32` was retained for backwards compatibility with the original 32-bit Windows NT, even though it now contains 64-bit DLLs.
-In addition, for extra fun, Windows provides transparent file redirection from `system32` to `syswow64` for 32-bit programs: see &#91;File System Redirector&#93; for more on this.
+In addition, for extra fun, Windows provides transparent file redirection from `system32` to `syswow64` for 32-bit programs: see [File System Redirector](https://learn.microsoft.com/en-us/windows/win32/winprog64/file-system-redirector) for more on this.
 If you find this confusing you are not alone.)

 Looking for a missing symbol requires three things: the symbol being _requested_, the _name_ of the DLL expected to provide this symbol, and the list of symbols actually _exported_ from the target DLL.
 One way to obtain this information is by using the `dumpbin` program that comes with Visual Studio twice, once on the requesting binary and once on the target DLL.